 Being rooted in the Westminster mission, the Residence Life program supports the academic endeavors of our students by creating an environment where learning can take place outside of the classroom.
 It is our goal that our students leave their residential experience at Westminster having gained knowledge application, felt called to civic engagement, have developed meaningful relationships, feel that they have gained an awareness around diversity through cultural competence, and have truly come to understand their own identity development.

-Browne Hall is a three-floor facility, each containing a large community bathroom as well as single, double, and triple bedrooms.
-It currently provides housing for first-year and upperclass women.
-It was built in 1928, and named for Dr. Robert A. Browne, Westminster's second president.
+Browne Hall is a four-floor facility; each floor contains a large community bathroom as well as single, double, and triple bedrooms.
+It currently provides housing for first year and upper-class women.
+It was built in 1928, and named after Dr. Robert A. Browne, Westminster's second president.

 Special Features of Browne Hall

-Eichenauer Hall is a three-floor facility with both single and double bedrooms, joined by suites with semi-private bathroom facilities.
-It currently provides housing for upperclass men and women and is co-ed by suite.
-It was built in 1957, and named for John B. Eichenauer, a long time Westminster trustee.
+Eichenauer Hall is a two-tower, three-floor facility with both single and double bedrooms, joined by suites with semi-private bathroom facilities.
+It currently provides housing for upper-class men and women and is co-ed by suite.
+It was built in 1957, and named after John B. Eichenauer, a long time Westminster trustee.

 Special Features of Eichenauer Hall

-Ferguson Hall accommodates sorority women, each sorority chapter wing with single, double, triple and quadruple occupancy, along with a spacious community bathroom.
+Ferguson Hall accommodates sorority women, each sorority chapter wing with single, double, and triple bedrooms, along with a spacious community bathroom.
 Ferguson Hall was built in 1941, and named in honor of Dr. Robert G. Ferguson.

 Special Features of Ferguson Hall

 Galbreath Hall is comprised of three floors, each floor containing single and double bedrooms, and two large community bathrooms.
-It currently provides housing for upperclass men and women and is co-ed by wing.
-It was built in 1957, and named for Dr. Robert F. Galbreath, Westminster's seventh president.
+It currently provides housing for first year and upper-class men and women and is co-ed by wing.
+It was built in 1957, and named after Dr. Robert F. Galbreath, Westminster's seventh president.

 Special Features of Galbreath Hall

-Russell Hall is a three-floor facility with options for single, double and triple bedrooms.
-All floors have large community bathrooms.
-This community houses first-year men and women and is co-ed by wing on the first floor and by floor on the second and third floors.
-Russell Hall was built in 1950, and named for Dr. Robert McWatty Russell, the fifth president of Westminster College.
+Russell Hall is a three-floor facility with options for single, double, and triple bedrooms.
+All floors have two large community bathrooms.
+This community houses first-year men and women and is co-ed by wing.
+Russell Hall was built in 1950, and named after Dr. Robert McWatty Russell, the fifth president of Westminster College.

 Special Features of Russell Hall